 The childcare provider must be approved to be eligible for this grant, meaning the care must be provided by a registered childminder, nursery, and registered school childminder who is Ofsted registered or a home care worker working for an agency.

-You can receive the money from the Tax-Free Childcare scheme alongside 30 hours free childcare if you are eligible for both.
+You can receive the money from the Tax-Free Childcare scheme alongside 30 hours of free childcare if you are eligible for both.

 2.)
 The problems that occurred recently with the online system